 “Whilst porgs do have wings, it appears that only fully grown adults can fly.
-It is thought that the birds which have been spotted are immature specimens, and given the size of their wings would not be capable of lift-off.
 Adults would only be capable of flight in short bursts, possibly as an escape tactic – propelling themselves out of the water to escape the many large sea-based predators that would be present on a mostly oceanic world.”

 “Atlantic puffins perform a spectacular ‘wheeling’ behaviour when they are returning to the breeding colony.
 The birds fly round and round in big flocks, before individually deciding to land near their burrow and run inside.
 It's possible this is an adaptation to avoid kleptoparasitism by waiting gulls (who will try to steal a puffin's fish).”

 Are Porgs Hunters?